-Everyone is at a different stage in their financial journey, but whether you are just starting out or are already well on your way to financial freedom, it all comes down to having a budget and sticking to it.
-The first few months of budgeting are tough, so don’t give up.
+Everyone is at a different stage in their financial journey, but whether you are just starting or are already well on your way to financial freedom, it all comes down to having a budget and sticking to it.
+The first few months of budgeting aren’t easy, so don’t give up.

 The first budget is the worst.
 Just know that it gets better.
 It took us 3-4 months for it to become routine and second nature.
-After this starting period you will start to see less surprise expenses creeping into your spend.
+After this starting period, you will start to see fewer surprise expenses creeping into your spending.

 It’s also important to realize that budgeting isn’t about cutting costs.
 It’s about proactively managing your money.
 Increasing your income is a part of this.

 The most important thing when it comes to budgeting is flexibility.
 Being too rigid will make it impossible to stick to your budget.
 It’s like going to the gym for the first time in years and trying to run 5 miles on the treadmill.
 That’s just a recipe for disaster.
 Budgeting is similar in that you have to ease into it.

 One way to make the transition easier when learning how to budget is to give yourself a monthly allowance to spend on whatever you want.
 Spend this money on anything, no questions asked.
 Love comic books?
 No problem.

 It gives you the freedom to live your life (within reason) while keeping the big picture (future goals) in mind!
 We think $10 per week ($40 per month) is a good starting point for a single person.
 You can increase as you begin to build wealth or increase your income.

 Click here to download our excel budget template spreadsheet if you are learning how to budget!
 We love it because it automatically adds up each category and also calculates your yearly totals for each category, including savings rate!
 We also have a PDF version for those that like to print things out and work on them.